 General.
 The Plan is a single-employer defined benefit pension plan.
-The Plan was last amended on July 3, 2012.

 Participation.
 Every member of the police and fire departments of the City of Mobile (the City), except for civilian employees hired after April 15, 1985, certain civilian employees hired before April 15, 1985, and certain police officers and firefighters who elected not to participate during a temporary period of discretionary participation, comes under the provisions and benefits of the Plan.